Yotin1/School-Enrolment-SQL-Project/Documentation/Documentation.md

 ![New Student Added to the School](Screenshots/new_student.png)\
 ![New Student Has No Courses](Screenshots/new_student_courses1.png)

-you can use the stored procedure `enrol_student`, which takes the student's ID and the course ID to insert a record into `enrolment`.
-The procedure will also insert the current date into the record as the date enrolled.
+you can use the stored procedure `enrol_student`, which takes the student's ID, course ID and a date to insert a record into `enrolment`.

 ![Enrol Student Procedure](Screenshots/enrol_student.png)